needle-mirror/com.unity.xr.arfoundation/Documentation~/features/image-tracking.md

 ## Respond to detected images

-Subscribe to the ARTrackedImageManager's [trackedImagesChanged](xref:UnityEngine.XR.ARFoundation.ARTrackedImageManager.trackedImagesChanged) event to be notified whenever an image is added (that is, first detected), updated, or removed:
+Subscribe to the ARTrackedImageManager's [trackablesChanged](xref:UnityEngine.XR.ARFoundation.ARTrackableManager.trackablesChanged) event to be notified whenever an image is added (that is, first detected), updated, or removed:

 [!code-cs[trackedimage_subscribe_to_events](../../Tests/CodeSamples/TrackedImageSamples.cs#trackedimage_subscribe_to_events)]